marko-pi/MCP4728/README.md

 The output voltages are changed uses kernel procedures.

-You can find the application circuit with some additional instructions on this [page](http://www.pinteric.com/raspberry.html#dac).
+On [this page](http://www.pinteric.com/raspberry.html#dac) you will find the application circuits with some additional instructions.

 The library provides eight public functions: two functions for initialisation/de-initialisation, two functions for reading/writing the address and four functions for changing the output voltages.
 The description of the functions is given in the Python test file (MCP4728_test.py).